 A too big tartan pleat skirt got it started

 My love for tartan goes back to my childhood.
 My Great-aunt and Godmother “Tante Berta” gave me a great green tartan pleat skirt that I wore all time in winter from kindergarten to second grade.
 She was of the Great War generation and always bought clothing for children too big so the child could “grow into” them as she reasoned it.
 Thus, this skirt was first a little (way) too large.

 Wrap tartan with big safety pin

 Once I had grown out of the skirt I wanted a new one.
 It was not before fourth grade that this happened.
 My second tartan skirt was actually more authentic because it actually was a wrap skirt.
 It was closed by a big safety pin, two leather buckle closures and a hidden button at the waist band.
 The skirt was winter white wool background with red, hunter-green, blue and yellow with some black.
 I used to wear it with red, black, green or blue turtleneck sweaters, winter white tights and Mary Janes or lace loafers.
-At that time, I was not allowed to wear heels yet.

 The photos below show one of my current pieces in the classic Burberry pattern in pink styled for the office.